The Origin of Our Barkcloth

 How We Made Our Barkcloth Bags and Accessories

-The products are designed by our founding artist, who gathers and embraces the inspiration and ideas from her travels and her daily life – beautiful natural landscape, kind-hearted people, and drizzles at one sunny day are some parts of it.
+Our barkcloth products are designed by our founding artist Novieta, who gathers and embraces the inspiration and ideas from her daily findings – beautiful natural landscape, blooming flowers and the bees surround them, sounds of the winds and the river, the encounters with kind-hearted people, and even culinary experience.

 The earthy (yet can also be so vivid and vibrant) colors on the barkcloth are attained from slow process of natural dyeing.

-In assembling materials, we make the most efficient cuttings and patterns as best as we can; respecting the elaborate making process of the barkcloth itself, as much as striving for sustainable design and production principles by creating minimum waste in our production.
+In assembling the barkcloth, we make the most efficient cuttings and patterns as best as we can -- respecting the elaborate making process of the barkcloth itself, as much as striving for sustainable design and production by creating minimum-to-zero waste in our production.